 The lotus pond is in the garden.

-Walk around the garden, and you will eventually come to this area.
-A covered bridge and wind chimes hang along both sides of the walkway.
+As you walk around the garden, you'll eventually come to this area—a covered bridge with wind chimes hanging along both sides of the walkway, creating a serene and picturesque atmosphere.

 The next place to hang wind chimes is at Heian Shrine.

-There are also seats here for people to rest, enjoy the breeze and admire the scenery.
+There are also seats here where visitors can rest, enjoy the breeze, and take in the beautiful scenery around them.

 I accidentally took a photo of a cloud of two people kissing each other :v